 The overall role of the school counselor is to support students in managing emotions, resolving conflicts, and to help students engage in successful school relationships.
-The Counselor is also available on a short-term basis for issues related to grief/loss, anxiety, family issues, and other personal concerns.
+At times, the Counselor engages in classroom lessons regarding social and emotional development as well as helps with minor, one time issues or immediate, crisis situations.

 Kelli is a Licensed Marriage and Family Therapist (LMFT# 88339), holds a Master’s Degree in Counseling, and has a School Counseling credential (PPS-SC).
 Kelli has worked in San Francisco and Houston, but grew up in Orange County and attended Rosary High School.
 She has been in the mental health field for over eleven years, and is excited to serve the students and families of St. Francis.